 Scenario 1: Product sales shipped to GB, UK VAT collected

-Info: These tax transactions need to be wrapped back into the applicable income accounts so that the accounting system sees the full gross sales amounts and then accounts for the VAT by way of tax rates, accurately.
+Info: In this scenario, it is essential to wrap the tax transactions back into the applicable income accounts.
+This ensures that the accounting system recognizes the full gross sales amounts and accurately accounts for the VAT using the appropriate tax rates.

 Scenario 2: Zero rated product sales shipped to GB